© 2002-2012 Bob Hackett & Sander Kingsepp

 16 December 1943:

-on a "Yanagi" mission.
-I-29 is coded "Matsu" (Pine) by the Japanese and
+Nazi-occupied France on a "Yanagi" mission.
+Coded "Matsu" (Pine) by the

-"U-Kiefer" by the Germans.
-She is the fourth IJN submarine to undertake such a
+Japanese and "U-Kiefer" by the Germans, she is the fourth IJN submarine to

-Among I-29's 16 passengers are Navy officers, specialists and
+Among I-29's 16 passengers are Navy officers, ordnance experts and

 engineers.
-Most of I-29's passengers had been scheduled to depart with I-34,
+Most of these had been scheduled to depart with I-34, sunk off

-Germany, Cdr Muchaku Senmei, Naval Attaché to Spain, Cdr (later Captain) Ogi
+Captain) Muchaku Senmei (51), Naval Attaché to Spain, Cdr (later Captain)

-Kazuto, Assistant Naval Attaché to Germany and two Mitsubishi engineers.
-Cdr
+Ogi Kazuto (51), Assistant Naval Attaché to Germany, two Mitsubishi engineers

-Nahamori Yoshio, a specialist in aircraft ordnance, carries the plans of
+specialist in aircraft ordnance, carries the plans of obliquely firing

-obliquely firing cannons invented by Captain Kozono Yasuna.
-The Germans also use
+cannons invented by Captain Kozono Yasuna.
+The Germans also use slanted

 23 December 1943:

-small German supply ship BOGOTA.
-She takes on 120-tons of diesel oil in six
+German supply ship BOGOTA in position 26S, 70E.
+She receives 120-tons of diesel

 8 January 1944: